Adam4lexander/Spoke/Docs/Core/00_MentalModel.md

 ---

+## Foreward: When to extend Spoke.Runtime

+The information here is mostly to document the runtime behaviour of Spoke, so you understand clearly what's happening in the background when using `Spoke.Reactive`.
+In practice you'll rarely need to define your own custom Epochs or Tickers.

+`Spoke.Runtime` is a low level substrate that enables modules like `Spoke.Reactive` to be built on top.
+Think of it as a low-level layer for building custom reactive DSLs.
+Not so much for implementing application logic.

+---

 ## Closures

 Before diving into Spokes execution model, lets touch briefly on closures.
 A closure is created when a function constructs and returns another function, causing its stack-allocated variables to be moved to the heap: